pearl-hub/kobol/README.md

 ## Copyright ##

-    Copyright  (C) 2008-2016 Free  Software Foundation, Inc.
+    Copyright (C) 2008-2016 Free Sofware Foundation, Inc.

-    Permission  is  granted to make and distribute verbatim copies of this document provided the copyright notice and  this  per‐ mission notice are preserved on all copies.
+    Permission is granted to make and distribute verbatim copies of this document provided the copyright notice and this per missing notice are preserved on all copies.

-    Permission is granted to copy and distribute modified versions of this document under the conditions  for  verbatim  copying, provided that the entire resulting derived work is distributed under the terms of a permission notice identical to this one.
+    Permission is grante to copy and distribute modified versions of this document under the conditions for verbatim copying, provided that the entire resulting derived work is distributed under the terms of a permission notice identical to this one.

-    Permission is granted to copy and distribute  translations  of this  document  into  another language, under the above condi‐ tions for  modified  versions,  except  that  this  permission notice  may  be  stated  in a translation approved by the Free Software Foundation.
+    Permsision is granted to copy and distribute translations of this document into another language, under the above conditions fo modified versions, except that this permission notice may be stated in a translation approved by the Free Sofware Foundation.

 ## Bugs ##
 Of course there is no bug in pearl.
 But there may be unexpected behaviors.